Be water wise

-- You might be surprised to learn misting systems are extremely water efficient.
-If you shorten your shower by one minute, that same volume of water can run your misting system for two hours!
+- Misting systems are extremely water efficient.
+If you shorten your shower by one minute, that same volume of water can run your misting system for two hours.

-- Creating a cooler outdoors means you can spend more time outside and reduce the use of your air conditioner.
+- Creating a cooler outdoor area means you can spend more time outside and reduce the use of your air conditioner.

 - Shrubs and trees can be layered over ground covers to create a complete vegetation system.
-Refer to our below list of garden worthy natives for examples of good ground cover species.
+Refer to our Native garden inspiration list for examples of good ground cover species.

 - Your soil will hold water for longer if you add some organic matter or a wetting agent, and mix through for moisture efficiency.
 When your soil stays moist, you don’t need to water as often.

 - Irrigate according to your soil type.
 Clay soil needs a nice big drink with a steady flow and can hold onto that water for longer.
 Sandy soil needs less water more frequently.

 - A quick and easy way to tell if your soil has the water it needs, is to use a moisture probe.
 In just a few seconds, the dial will indicate if your soil is dry, moist or wet.

 - Group plants together according to their water requirements.
 Create watering zones and use a watering can or drippers to apply the right amount of water needed for each zone.

 - Use layers to fill a space vertically and protect the soil from the harsh sun, retain moisture and create a microclimate in your garden.
 Include matt forming or ground cover species, low plants, shrubs and trees to create a three-dimensional structure, designed to grow well and look lush.